nklerk/nl.nielsdeklerk.neeo/README.md

 * Change the state of a slider.
 * Inform NEEO that a slider value of your virtual device has changed.
 (Provides visual feedback)
 * Inform NEEO that a switch state of your virtual device has changed.
 (Provides visual feedback)
+* Inform NEEO that a textlabel value of your virtual device has changed.
+(Provides visual feedback)

+## Version 0.7.6
+- Added textlabels as capabilitie
+- Fixed a critical bug that rendered all NEEO flows unusable.
+- Placed all settings java code in a seperate file.
+- changed initial bonjour interva from unlimited every 10 seconds to 10 times 1 minute.

 ## Version 0.7.5
 - Default Capabilities will now be added when adding a new virtual device.